bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/01-Stu_Create-Repository/README.md

 ⚠️ Only one member per project group needs to complete the following:

-* Navigate back to the repo's "Settings" page and then select "Branches" from the left sidebar.
+* Navigate back to the repository's "Settings" page and then select "Branches" from the left sidebar.

 * Under "Branch Protection Rules" select "master" from the dropdown.